^

 Gonadotropins

-Gonadotropins - FSH and LH - glycoproteins, secreted by cyanophilic cells of the anterior lobe of the pituitary gland under the action of GnRH.
-Target organs for them are the gonads.
-Regulation of the secretion of FSH and LH is carried out by the negative feedback mechanism.
-In men, a high level of testosterone in the blood has a depressing effect on the secretion of LH.
-Regulation of gonadotropin secretion in women is much more difficult.
+Gonadotropins - FSH and LH - are glycoproteins secreted by cyanophilic cells of the anterior pituitary gland under the influence of GnRH.
+The target organs for them are the gonads.
+The secretion of FSH and LH is regulated by a negative feedback mechanism.
+In men, high levels of testosterone in the blood have an inhibitory effect on the secretion of LH.
+Regulation of gonadotropin secretion in women is much more complex.

-During the menstrual cycle in women, the concentrations of hormones in the blood are subject to certain rhythmic changes.
-The duration of the menstrual cycle is 28 ± 4 days, it is divided into the following phases.
+During the menstrual cycle in women, the concentration of hormones in the blood is subject to certain rhythmic changes.
+The duration of the menstrual cycle is 28±4 days, it is divided into the following phases.

-• The follicular (follicular) phase includes all stages of maturation of the follicle.
+• The follicular phase includes all stages of follicle maturation.

-• The final luteal phase, that is, the cycle stage, lasting from ovulation to the moment of endometrium deciduation and thus reflecting the full period of the life of the yellow body.
+• The final luteal phase, that is, the stage of the cycle that lasts from ovulation to the moment of endometrial decidua-tion and thus reflects the complete life span of the corpus luteum.

-The beginning of the menstrual cycle is considered the first day of menstrual bleeding.
+The beginning of the menstrual cycle is considered to be the first day of menstrual bleeding.

 You are reporting a typo in the following text: